mattleibow/SkiaSharp.Extended.Iconify/README.md

 ## Building

-Building SkiaSharp.Extended.Iconify just requires that [.NET Core][netcore] be installed.
-Then, either open the solution `source/SkiaSharp.Extended.Iconify.sln` or run the build script:
+SkiaSharp.Extended.Iconify can be build using an IDE or command-line: either open the solution `source/SkiaSharp.Extended.Iconify.sln` or run the build script:

 Mac/Linux: